-- Implementation of the K-12 Literacy Plan. - School Assistant Superintendents will review individual school data with principals to identify best practices across the curriculum. - Support for literacy interventions (Reading Recovery, Levelled Literacy Intervention, Middle Years Literacy Intervention). - Support to develop numeracy coaches at the elementary and junior high levels. - Partnerships in support of a wrap around model of support including the WRaP Project, PFK, the Way In Project and the STAR Project. - Support for professional learning days. - The student engagement survey What Did You Do In School Today?
-(WDYDIST) at some district schools. - English language learner support through centralized assessments and support of multilingual consultants to provide assistance with parent-school meetings. - Specific FNMI supports outlined in pages 19 and 20 of this document. - Support for bilingual, immersion and language and culture programs at all levels of the District. - Full day Kindergarten programming at 22 high needs schools funded by the District. - Full day Kindergarten programming at one high needs school funded through the District Foundation.
+- Implementation of the K-12 Literacy Plan. - School Assistant Superintendents will review individual school data with principals to identify best practices across the curriculum. - Support for literacy interventions (Reading Recovery, Levelled Literacy Intervention, Middle Years Literacy Intervention). - Support to develop numeracy coaches and math common assessments at the elementary and junior high levels. - Partnerships in support of a wrap around model of support including the WRaP Project, PFK, the Way In Project and the STAR Project. - Support for professional learning days. - The student engagement survey What Did You Do In School Today?
+(WDYDIST) at some district schools.